vesoft-inc/nebula-community/nebula-certification/README.md

 # Nebula Certifications

-To keep synchronized with the fast-paced development of Nebula Graph and its ecosystem and show your expertise in them, you can always participate in the Nebula Certifications.
+To keep synchronized with the fast-paced development of NebulaGraph and its ecosystem and show your expertise in them, you can always participate in the Nebula Certifications.

 Nebula certifications have two levels:

-* Nebula Graph Certified Insider (NGCI)
+* NebulaGraph Certified Insider (NGCI)
-    * Obtaining NGCI shows that you are a qualified user with a good understanding of Nebula Graph.
+    * Obtaining NGCI shows that you are a qualified user with a good understanding of NebulaGraph.
     * The NGCI test consists of 100 questions with a total score of 100: 40 single-choice questions and 60 true-or-false questions.
-* Nebula Graph Certified Professional (NGCP)
+* NebulaGraph Certified Professional (NGCP)
-    * Obtaining NGCP shows that you are a professional with a profound understanding of Nebula Graph.
+    * Obtaining NGCP shows that you are a professional with a profound understanding of NebulaGraph.
     * The NGCP test consists of 100 questions with a total score of 100: 40 single-choice questions, 30 multiple-choice questions, and 30 true or false questions.

 A score of 60 or above grants you the NGCI/NGCP certificate.

 ## How to get certified

-1. Visit the [certification page](https://academic.nebula-graph.io/?lang=EN_US) of Nebula Graph Academy.
+1. Visit the [certification page](https://academic.nebula-graph.io/?lang=EN_US) of NebulaGraph Academy.
 2. Select a test and click **Get Certified**.
 3. On the test creation page, enter the information required for taking the test, and click **Start**.